Summary

 - 10% buffer for project management

-- Our standard assumption based on experience
+- Our default assumption, based on experience

-Optimistically calculated (93,000 EUR):
+Optimistic (93,000 EUR):

-- Community assistance (15% less effort)
+- Community help (15% less effort)

-- Parallel development of TYPO3 and n8n
+- TYPO3 and n8n developed in parallel

-- Utilisation of existing n8n modules
+- Existing n8n modules reused

 Risk Assessment of Costs

-The Result: Even in the worst-case scenario (177,000 EUR), the project pays for itself after 42 months.
-The cost range of 93,000–177,000 EUR corresponds to standard development uncertainties, not technical risks.
+The result: even in the worst case (177,000 EUR), the project pays for itself after 42 months.
+The 93,000–177,000 EUR cost range reflects normal development uncertainty, not technical risk.

 Economic Viability